-- 111. UNODC has continued to regularly respond to technical assistance requests by States parties, in order to strengthen their capacity in implementing chapter V of the Convention and their full participation in the Mechanism, particularly in anticipation of and since the official start of the second cycle of the Implementation Review Mechanism, in June 2016. - 112.
-In line with resolution 6/1 of the Conference and pursuant to the workplan agreed for the period 2017-2019, at its twelfth meeting the Working Group held a joint meeting with the Implementation Review Group on technical assistance.
-With a view to the organization of a similar joint meeting with the Implementation Review Group during the thirteenth meeting of the Working Group, additional information is included in a note by the Secretariat, containing information on technical assistance needs identified through the individual country reviews that have been finalized in the second cycle and on technical assistance provided (CAC/COSP/IRG/2019/5).
+121. At its twelfth meeting, in line with Conference resolution 6/1 and pursuant to the workplan agreed for the period 2017-2019, the Working Group held a joint meeting on technical assistance with the Implementation Review Group.
+In anticipation of a similar joint meeting during the thirteenth meeting of the Working Group, the Secretariat submitted a note containing information on technical assistance needs identified through the individual country reviews that had been finalized in the second cycle of the Implementation Review Mechanism and on the technical assistance that had been provided (CAC/COSP/IRG/2019/5).